franciscop/ola/readme.md

 While there are some other great libraries like Tween, this one has some improvements:

-### Smooth interpolation
+### Smooth in realtime

-With other libraries when updating a value **while the previous transition is still ongoing** you are going to have a hard time.
-We are taking the position derivative (speed) at the update time so they happen smoothly:
+Other libraries don't move smoothly when there's an update **while the previous transition is still ongoing**.
+Ola makes sure there are no harsh corners:

 <table>
   <tr>